 - JPEG – Suitable for photographs and designs with people, places, or things.

 - PNG – the best choice for graphics, logos, text-heavy designs, screenshots, and when you need images with transparent backgrounds

 - GIF – only if you need animation.

 Image dimensions – resize your images to the exact size you need them on the page otherwise WordPress will consume server resources to auto-resize them which will result in more time for your page to fully load.

 You can use the free online tool Picresize to resize your images.

-Image compression - One of the easiest ways to optimize your images is to compress them without to lose quality.
+Image compression – One of the easiest ways to optimize your images is to compress them without losing quality.
 The most popular options are to do it by yourself one by one or to use a plugin.

 Use these online tools: